-The engine should not be operated in areas containing explosive products.
+The engine should not be operated in environments containing explosive products.
 As not all of the electrical and mechanical components are shielded, there is a risk of sparks forming.

 - Make sure not to create sparks or flames, and not to smoke near the batteries, as the electrolyte gases are highly flammable (especially if the battery is charging).
-Their acid also poses a risk to the skin, and in particular to the eyes. - Never cover the generating set, pump unit or lighting column with any material during operation or just after shutdown (wait for the engine to cool). - Do not touch hot parts such as the exhaust pipe or put combustible materials on it. - Keep all flammable or explosive materials (e.g. petrol, oil, cloth, etc.) out of the way when the set is running. - Proper ventilation is required for your generating set, pump unit or lighting column to work properly.
-Without this ventilation, the engine would very quickly rise to too high a temperature, causing accidents or damage to the equipment and to surrounding property. - Do not remove the radiator cap if the engine is hot and the coolant is pressurised, due to risks of burns. - Depressurise the air, oil and cooling circuits before removing or disconnecting all the fittings, pipes or connected components.
+Their acid also poses a risk to the skin, and in particular to the eyes. - Never cover the generating set, pump unit or lighting tower with any material during operation or just after shutdown (wait for the engine to cool). - ✓ Do not touch hot parts such as the exhaust pipe, or put combustible materials on it. - ✓ Keep all flammable or explosive materials (e.g. petrol, oil, cloth, etc.) out of the way when the set is running. - Proper ventilation is required for your generating set, pump unit or lighting column to work properly.
+Without this ventilation, the engine would very quickly rise to an excessively high temperature, causing accidents or damage to the equipment and to surrounding property. - ✓ Do not remove the radiator cap if the engine is hot and the coolant is pressurised, due to risks of burns. - Depressurise the air, oil and cooling circuits before removing or disconnecting all the fittings, pipes or connected components.
 Watch out for the possible presence of pressure when disconnecting a device from a pressurised system.
 Do not try to find pressure leaks by hand.
-Oil at high pressure can cause bodily damage. - Some preservative oils are flammable.
+Oil at high pressure can cause bodily damage. - ✓ Some preservative oils are flammable.
 Also, some are dangerous to inhale.
 Ensure proper ventilation.
 Use a protective mask. - Hot oil causes burns.
 Avoid contact with hot oil.
 Check that the system is no longer pressurised before carrying out any procedures.
-Never start or run the engine with the oil filler cap off (oil may splash out). - Never coat the generating set, pump unit or lighting column with a thin layer of oil to protect it from rust. - Never top up the oil or coolant if the generating set, pump unit or lighting column is running, or if the engine is hot.
+Never start or run the engine with the oil filler cap off (oil may splash out). - ✓ Never coat the generating set, pump unit or lighting column with a thin layer of oil to protect it from rust. - ✓ Never top up the oil or coolant if the generating set, pump unit or lighting column is running, or if the engine is hot. - ✓ A generating set can only operate when stationary, and cannot be installed on a vehicle or other mobile equipment, without a prior study taking into account the various specific features of using the generating set.